kjs452/KennysOpenDSKY/README.md

 ![alt text](images/minidsky.jpg "")

 The assembly instructions were a little sparse.
-But this increased my feeling of satisfaction when I successfully built the thing.
+But this increased my feeling of satisfaction `when I successfully built the thing.
 How to perform final assembly was not well documented.
+Having said that, the instructables website was pretty good with lots of pictures of each step.
+The instructions became sparse when the assembly of the case was concerned.
+The kit offered several logical points to test the device before final soldering of all components.
+For example you could test the lamps early on.
+Then the button lights, then the 7-segment LEDs.

 Be careful with the buttons.
 Using wire cutters to cut off the plastic bump on all the buttons can result in inadvertently cutting the wire lead that illuminates the button.
 Thankfully